Our MISSION is to SAVE LIVES ONE BIRTH at a time

 Childbirth is one of the most unnecessarily dangerous things one can do in the United States.
 The mortality rate for giving birth in America each year has nearly doubled in the last two decades.
 Worse still, Black birthing people are 3 to 4 times more likely to die during the childbearing year than their white counterparts.
 And in New York, black births are on average 12x more likely to result in death than white births.

 As a 501(c)(3) non-profit, Midwives College is supported by monetary gifts from people such as yourself who are passionate about supporting midwives of excellence within every community.
-I invite you to please make a donation and save lives one birth at a time.

 Thank you for your support.